-During Unit 4 students study the structure and functioning of the human brain and nervous system.
-They explore the nature of consciousness and altered states of consciousness, including the purpose and nature of sleep and sleep disruption.
+During Unit 4 students explore the nature of consciousness and altered states of consciousness, including the purpose and nature of sleep and sleep disruption.
 Students consider concepts of mental health and mental illness, including risk and protective factors.
 They use a biopsychosocial framework to explore the development and management of specific phobia and physiological strategies that contribute to mental wellbeing.
 Students also design and undertake a practical investigation related to mental processes which they will present in a scientific poster.